Madhur96/madhur96.github.io/gsoc19.md

 Since there's a unique stanza-id for each message, so I changed the query to stanza-id based.

 Merge request related to Slixmpp: [!23](https://lab.louiz.org/poezio/slixmpp/merge_requests/23).

 My this week's work for the infinite scroll can be seen with the commit message: [5079efd9](https://lab.louiz.org/poezio/poezio/merge_requests/36/diffs?commit_id=5079efd91d0e970a51c8731f83ef9f5434504373)

+* ##### *3nd week*

+Since this was the last week of my GSoC work.
+So I first completed the work which I had committed in my proposal.

+Finally, my code got merged!

+Then I worked on making my [work submission blog](https://gist.github.com/Madhur96/98cde10cd5f9d868b8dc22cb06b2e9c2#file-gsoc_19-md).
+It includes the links to all the code I have written for GSoC19.